Know past tense

 • I didn't know baking cakes was an extreme sport (Past Simple)

-Along with know, words are popular ring and talk.
+Along with know, words are popular feed and break.

 Verbs by letter: r, d, u, c, m, p, b, w, h, a, e, g, s, q, j, l, t, f, o, n, k, i, v, y, z.